 CREATE KEYWORD - When activated (green button) and filled in, this feature will allow your audience to text the keyword to your telephone number to activate and/or answer the poll (more on this below).

 NEW: If you project your poll on a big screen and your poll has a keyword, the keyword will be visible.
 In the example, the keyword 'POST' is shown.

 Open the Campaigns page.

-- Option One: The first option is to click on Send (flying arrow icon).
+Option One: The first option is to click on Send (flying arrow icon in brown box below).

 The Send Poll screen will open.
 Choose the specific group to send to.
 If you have more than one PastorsLine phone number, choose the number you wish to send the poll from.
 You will see a preview of your message.
 If all is ok, click on Send.

-For options two and three, click on Results (bar graph icon).
+For options two and three, click on Results (bar graph icon in gold box below).